shushantbhat/Course_planning/README.md

 All data is stored in JSON files for easy access and updates.

 Benefits:
-Efficient Planning: Automates the process of creating and managing lesson schedules.
+1)Efficient Planning: Automates the process of creating and managing lesson schedules.

-Flexibility: Allows rescheduling of missed topics to ensure all material is covered.
+2)Flexibility: Allows rescheduling of missed topics to ensure all material is covered.

-User-Friendly: Simple and intuitive interface for educators and students.
+3)User-Friendly: Simple and intuitive interface for educators and students.

-Scalable: Can be extended to support multiple semesters, subjects, and users.
+4)Scalable: Can be extended to support multiple semesters, subjects, and users.

 Future Enhancements:
 Integration with a calendar application for real-time updates.

 Support for multiple users and roles (e.g., admin, teacher, student).

-Export timetables to PDF or Excel for offline use.

-Notifications for upcoming lessons and deadlines.

 This project is ideal for educational institutions, tutors, and self-learners who want to streamline their lesson planning and ensure efficient time management.